lantunes/cellpylib/doc/additional.rst

 possible to consider CA in which the cells are updated asynchronously.
 There are various schemes for achieving this.
 `Wikipedia <https://en.wikipedia.org/wiki/Asynchronous_cellular_automaton>`_ has a page dedicated to this topic.

-CellPyLib has a class, `AsynchronousRule`, which can be used to decorate a rule, making it asynchronous.
-In the following example, the rule 60 sequential CA from the notes of `A New Kind of Science` (Chapter 9, section 10:
-`Sequential cellular automata <http://www.wolframscience.com/nks/notes-9-10--sequential-cellular-automata/>`_) is
+CellPyLib has a class, :py:class:`~cellpylib.ca_functions.AsynchronousRule`, which can be used to decorate a rule, making it asynchronous.
+In the following example, the rule 60 sequential CA from the notes of `A New Kind of Science` (Chapter 9, section 10: `Sequential cellular automata <http://www.wolframscience.com/nks/notes-9-10--sequential-cellular-automata/>`_) is implemented:
-implemented:

 .. code-block::